golonzovsky/mdc-context-propagation/README.md

 Integration tests to follow when solution will be ready.

-### Using no MDC propagation.
+### Using no MDC propagation
-2 calls `http :8383/async/message1 -a user1:pass` to fill thread pool MDC's, and than 1 call to `http :8383/async/message2 -a user2:pass` to show incorrect username in log.
+2 calls `http :8383/async/message1 -a user1:pass` to fill thread pool MDC's,
+and than 1 call to `http :8383/async/message2 -a user2:pass` to show incorrect username in log.

 ```
 2015-10-13 22:06:04.068  INFO 11964 --- [asyncExecutor-2] org.golonzovsky.MessageLoggingService    : [user1] name from context = 'null', message = 'test1'